k-wall/alignment-reporter-plugin/README.md

 match the regular expression are consider aligned, those which don't are unaligned.
 In additional the report distingishes between transitive and direct dependencies of the project.

-This might be useful for organisations making use of https://github.com/release-engineering/pom-manipulation-ext to write dependency versions.
+This might be useful for organisations making use of https://github.com/release-engineering/pom-manipulation-ext to rewrite dependency versions.

 Example usage: